ahmedashraffcih/AWS_Airflow_CICD/README.md

 Before using this pipeline, ensure you have the following prerequisites installed:

-- Docker
+- Access to an AWS MWAA environment
+- GitHub repository with your Airflow DAGs
-- AWS CLI
+- AWS CLI configured with appropriate permissions

 ### Configuration

 1. Clone this repository to your local machine.
-2. Configure your AWS credentials using the `aws configure` command or by setting environment variables.
-3. Customize the DAGs in the `dags` directory according to your requirements.
+2. Customize the DAGs in the `dags` directory according to your requirements.
+3. Set up your AWS credentials and region in your GitHub repository secrets.

 ## Usage